 Want to learn more about el día de los niños/el día de los libros (Children's Day/Book Day)?
 Visit the official Web site from the American Library Association.

 The Barrington Area Library is proud to introduce Freegal, a new service providing free, legal music downloads to Barrington Area Library cardholders.

-Beginning Monday, April 2, 2012, patrons with a valid BALibrary card can go to the Freegal Web site and download three free songs each week.
+Patrons with a valid BALibrary card can go to the Freegal Web site and download FIVE free songs each week.
 Songs are provided from the Sony Music catalog, a huge collection of music spanning many decades and genres and hundreds of thousands of songs.
 Popular artists like Adele, Bruce Springsteen, Beyoncé and Kelly Clarkson are available, along with bands like Foster the People, Train, Mumford & Sons and The Fray.
 Familiar classics by Tony Bennett, Frank Sinatra and Barbra Streisand can be accessed with one click of the mouse and the eclectic listener can browse genres from acapella to zydeco.
 Classical music is available as well.

 "We think this will be incredibly popular with our patrons, who have been asking for downloadable music for quite some time.
 Freegal offers the wide variety of popular music our patrons want, along with ease of use and compatibility with lots of devices," said Head of Adult Services Rose Faber.
 Songs are downloaded in the mp3 format, with no DRM (digital rights management), so they can easily be transferred from home computer to mobile devices.

 Try Freegal today!
 Click the Freegal link and type in your full library card number and start listening to great music in minutes.
 Have questions about Freegal?
 See the FAQ section on the Freegal Web site or stop in and talk with an Adult Services librarian.

 Trouble accessing Freegal?